samhocevar/wincompose/README.md

 Bugs
 ----

-WinCompose is known to misbehave in the following situations:
+WinCompose is known to *sometimes* misbehave in the following situations:
  - When the Synergy keyboard sharing software is running.
  - When several keyboard layouts are installed on the computer and they are changed on the fly.